JonyEpsilon/gorilla-repl/doc/renderer.md

 that fragment.
 Note that it also includes a readable representation of the value, as would be obtained from `pr`ing it, which is used by the client to implement value copying-and-pasting.

-This explains how individual values are rendered, but how about aggregates of values?
+This explains how individual values are rendered, but what about aggregates of values?
 What if the result of our evaluation was `[1 2 3]` or a list of plots?
 The first part of the answer is easy: when implementing the `render` function for aggregates we recursively call `render` on each of the children.
 But how do we then combine those rendered values together to form the final value?